Lilypad-Tech/lilypad-module-sdv-pipeline/README.md

-# SDXL Pipeline for Lilypad and Docker 🐋
+# SDV Pipeline for Lilypad and Docker 🐋
 **In early testing stages: here be dragons.**

-Based on ComfyUI, the SDXL Pipeline modules for Lilypad allow you generate images on Lilypad using Stable Diffusion XL and related models.
+Based on ComfyUI, the SDV Pipeline modules for Lilypad allow you generate videos from text prompts on Lilypad using Stable Diffusion Video and related models.

-They supports both the Refiner and Base versions of SDXL v0.9 and v1.0.

 # Usage
 These modules are designed to be run in a Docker container, either through the Lilypad Network or in Docker directly.